Polm1/dominaria/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## Copyright Info
+Dominaria and Mirari are unofficial Fan Content permitted under the [Fan Content Policy](https://company.wizards.com/it/legal/fancontentpolicy).
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.